Pierre Lamothe

-Pierre Lamothe (born 18 September 1997) is a Canadian professional soccer player who plays as a midfielder for Pacific FC of the Canadian Premier League.
+Pierre Lamothe (born September 18, 1997) is a Canadian professional soccer player who plays as a midfielder for V.League 1 club Hanoi FC.

 Early life

 Pierre Lamothe was born in Greenfield Park, Quebec to a Canadian father and a Vietnamese mother from Huế.
 He began playing youth soccer at age four with local club CS Longueuil.
 In September 2011, he joined the Montreal Impact Academy, when it was founded.
 He played for Quebec provincial team at the U14 and U15 levels.

 University career

 In 2018, he began attending the Université de Montréal, where he played for the men's soccer team.
 In December 2018, he received a scholarship from the Foundation for Athlete Excellence.
 He won the U Sports men's soccer championship in 2018, finishing as runner-ups in 2019.
 In the 2019 final of the national championship, he was named player of the game, in their loss to the UQTR Patriotes.
 In 2018, he was named RSEQ Rookie of the Year and was named to the All-Rookie Team, as well as being named to the U Sports national All-Rookie Team.
 He was named an RSEQ First Team All-Star in both 2018 and 2019.
 He was named to the U Sports All-Tournament Team in 2019.